Find out how to compare mortgage deals, taking into account the initial rate, follow-on rate, APRC and fees.

 If the follow-on rate is higher than the initial deal rate, this means your monthly repayments will increase.

-Because of this, you might want to speak to a mortgage adviser before the initial deal ends to help you compare mortgages and switch to a new deal.
+Speaking to a mortgage adviser before the initial deal ends can help you compare mortgages and switch to a new deal.

 It takes into account the initial rate, all fees and charges and the follow-on rate.

 It then calculates a percentage which tells you how much the mortgage would cost you each year if you were to stick with the same product until your mortgage is fully repaid.

 However, this means it’s of limited use for many mortgage customers, as most people won’t stay with the same mortgage product or provider for the full life of the loan.

 In fact, it’s a good idea to compare deals each time your initial rate comes to an end and switch to a more competitive deal if necessary.